ravisharda/pravega-developer-resources/pki-commands.md

                -subj "/C=US/ST=Washington/L=Seattle/O=Pravega/OU=standalone/CN=localhost" \
                -passin pass:1111_aaaa -passout pass:1111_aaaa

-   2. Add the generated CA to a new truststore that the client can use as a trusted CA. keytool -keystore standalone.client.truststore.jks -alias CARoot -import -file ca-cert
+   2. Add the generated CA to a new truststore for use by the clients. keytool -keystore standalone.client.truststore.jks -noprompt -alias CARoot -import -file ca-cert \
+        -storepass 1111_aaaa

+   3. Add the generated CA certificate to a new certificate for use by the server components. keytool -keystore standalone.server.truststore.jks -noprompt -alias CARoot -import -file ca-cert \
+       -storepass 1111_aaaa
    ```
 4.